kubestellar/kubestellar/docs/content/v0.20/architecture.md

 objects have been delivered through the work agent.
 It then starts dynamic informers to watch those objects, collect their individual statuses, and report back the status updating *WorkStatus* objects in the namespace associated with the WEC in the ITS.
+Installing the status add-on cause status to be returned to `WorkStatus` objects for all downsynced objects.

 ## KubeStellar Controllers Architecture